Just a friendly little warning….

 Either way, try this at least once.
 Then again.
 Then again.
 In fact, we dare you to do this and not see any improvements whatsoever.

 Why go UP in reps?

 The early reps allow you to set the tone with a really high movement standard.
-As the reps increase and as you fatigue you push your mental and physical ability to hold on to that good technique, and you learn how and when to take short breaks as needed to maintain good form.
+As the reps increase and as you fatigue, you push your mental and physical ability to hold on to that good technique, and you learn how and when to take short breaks as needed to maintain a correct running form.

 But again, this workout might not be right for you.
 It just might get you to that next level of performance and of course with all the scary stuff that comes with success.
 Now you can’t say we didn’t warn you 😉